nyaruka/null/README.md

 # null int and string values

 This module provides (yet another) alternative in dealing with integers and strings which may be null in your JSON or database.
-There are various different approaches to this, namely the built in [https://golang.org/pkg/database/sql/#NullInt64](golang SQL types) and the [https://github.com/guregu/null](guregu null module) which adds in JSON support.
+There are various different approaches to this, namely the built in (golang SQL types)[https://golang.org/pkg/database/sql/#NullInt64] and the (guregu null module)[https://github.com/guregu/null] which adds in JSON support.
 These are fine approaches but both suffer from you having to deal with a struct type for your ids instead of a more natural int64 or string.
 That is fine in some cases but I prefer to use more primitive types as assignment is more straightforward, simple equality works, etc.